GenomicRanges: Genomic analysis

 Overlap based methods

-• find_overlaps: find overlaps between two GenomicRanges object
+• find_overlaps: Find overlaps between two GenomicRanges objects.

-• count_overlaps: count overlaps between two GenomicRanges object
+• count_overlaps: Count overlaps between two GenomicRanges objects.

 subject = GenomicRanges(